What is the INFO Function?

 Things to remember about the INFO Function

 - #N/A! – In previous versions of Microsoft Excel, the “memavail,” “memused,” and “totmem” type_text values returned memory information.
-They are no longer supported and now return a #N/A error value.
+However, these are no longer supported and now return a #N/A error value.

 - #VALUE! error – Occurs when the type_text argument is any other invalid value.